-- A CMF Recipient that has awards/allocations from other CDFI Fund programs may use a combination of the CMF Award and those other awards for the same property only in different phases of the Project's development. - The phases are defined as 1) predevelopment; 2) acquisition; 3) site work (preconstruction); 4) construction/rehabilitation; 5) permanent financing; 6) bridge financing between two or more phases. - Costs financed by awards from other CDFI Fund programs may not be counted as Leveraged Costs. - Award funds received under any CDFI Fund program may not be used to pay principal, interest, or other costs related to the CDFI Bond Guarantee Program. - See Part II.C of the NOFA for additional requirements related to multiple CMF Awards.
+- A CMF Recipient that has Awards/allocations from other CDFI Fund programs may use a combination of the CMF Award and those other Awards for the same property only in different phases of the Project's development. - The phases are defined as 1) predevelopment; 2) acquisition; 3) site work (preconstruction); 4) construction/rehabilitation; 5) permanent financing; 6) bridge financing between two or more phases. - Costs financed by Awards from other CDFI Fund programs may not be counted as Leveraged Costs. - Award funds received under any CDFI Fund program may not be used to pay principal, interest, or other costs related to the CDFI Bond Guarantee Program. - See Part II.C of the NOFA for additional requirements related to multiple CMF Awards.

 - 2. Eligibility and CMF Applicant Approaches

 - 3. CMF Program Requirements

 - 4. Application Components & Deadlines

-- 5. Application Guidance for Affordable Housing Developer/Manager Approach
+- 5. Application Guidance

 - 6. Resources and Contacting the CMF Team